ictsolved/ictsolved.github.io/_posts/blog/2017-04-30-nasa-space-apps-challenge-2017.markdown

 Photo shoot with RAN President Bikash Gurung and Vice-president Utsab Shrestha (Position 3<sup>rd</sup> and 4<sup>th</sup> from right to left respectively)

-These were the major incidents of the two-day hackathon.
+These were the major incidents of the two-days hackathon.
 Feel free to share your response on how interesting was it for you to know about my experience.
 Thanks!